jingyiliu/My.WinformMvc/README.md

 # My.WinformMvc
 My.WinformMvc brings the mvc pattern into winform development.
-It helps to seperate the code, thus minimize the code coupling and improve the testability.
+It helps to separate code, minimize code coupling and improve testability.

 ### Usage